-4.4.2 Firmware Update 8021GPS (WebGUI: Sync Source)
+4.4.2 Firmware Update 8024GPS (WebGUI: Sync Source)

-H8 Update
+H8 Firmware Update 8024GPS

 - 1. Log in as Master in WebGUI of the board. - 2.
-Select in the GPS SYNC SOURCE tab the menu item H8 Firmware Update. - 3.
-Select the file with the file extension .mot for Module 8021 via the selection window. - 4.
+Select in the GPS SYNC SOURCE tab the menu item H8 Firmware Update. - Select the file with the file extension .mot for Module 8024 via the selection window (Example: 8024A_vXXXX_128.mot). - 4.
 The selected file is shown in the selection window. - 5.
 The update process is started with the button Upload now. - 6.
 In WebGUI the successful file transfer to the Module is indicated. - 7.
 Now the update of the board automatically starts after a few seconds. - 8.
 After successful update the board automatically reboots. - 9.
 After approx. 2 minutes the H8 update process is finished and the board is again accessible via WebGUI.